YSKAA423/M_Genre_Classifier/README.md

-# Music Classification Project - Shai for AI (Group D) (Kaggle-Competition)[Kaggle Competition URL Placeholder](https://www.kaggle.com/competitions/music-genre-classification-2024/overview]
+# Music Classification Project - Shai for AI (Group D) [Kaggle-Competition](https://www.kaggle.com/competitions/music-genre-classification-2024/overview)

 ## Overview
 This project, part of Shai for AI's Machine Learning Internship, namely the classification task kaggle competition, as part of Group D. It focuses on classifying songs based on various audio features like danceability, energy, loudness, and more, using machine learning models.
 The dataset contains both numeric and categorical features, and the task involves predicting the class (popularity level) of the songs.